Background

 Norman design

 Research and the initial design of the new set of stairs began in 2013 and the spring of 2014 saw the project team carefully select and fell the trees from Mapledurham Woods, near South Oxfordshire.
-The design of the steps, which are currently being built, has been informed by extensive research into Norman design and architecture.
+The design of the steps has been informed by extensive research into Norman design and architecture.

 Construction